mokagio/mokacoding/metallo/src/posts/2017-05-08-quick-beforeeach-aftereach-behaviour.md

 _I set out to write this post to share what I thought was a gotcha with the behaviour of `beforeEach` and `afterEach` have in [Quick](https://github.com/quick/quick), but the [example project](https://github.com/mokacoding/quick-beforeeach-aftereach-behaviour) that I made to verify it revealed that my mental model was incorrect.
 That's for the best, as the actual behaviour is better than what I thought it was._

 Get in touch on Twitter [@mokagio](https://twitter.com/mokagio) or leave a comment below if you want to chat about testing with Quick.

+Until next time:

+_👋 Leave the codebase better than you found it._